DEV Community

 Efficiently managing software installations across multiple Linux distributions can be a challenging task.
 Each distribution has its own package management system and configuration nuances, making the process complex and time-consuming.
 However, there is a solution: Bash scripting.
 By harnessing the power of Bash, we can create a robust and adaptable installer script that automates the installation and configuration of applications across different distributions.

-In this my day 9 journey, we will focus on two popular Linux distributions: red-hat versions, and Debian versions. likewise two popular OS distribution Linux and Darwin for MAcOS.
+In this article, we will focus on two popular Linux distributions: Red Hat versions and Debian versions, as well as two popular OS distributions, Linux and Darwin (for macOS).
 We will guide you through the process of building a cross-distribution application installer using Bash scripting, providing practical examples and step-by-step instructions.
 By the end of this post, you will have a powerful tool at your disposal to streamline application deployment and save valuable time.

 Our approach revolves around understanding the nuances of each distribution, leveraging their respective package managers (APT, Yum/DNF, Brew), and adapting the installation steps accordingly.
 We will explore how to detect the distribution dynamically within the script, handle distribution-specific variations, and ensure compatibility across multiple flavours.